grafana/carbon-relay-ng/README.md

 carbon-relay-ng (for now) focuses on staying up and not consuming much resources.

+For carbon routes:
 if connection is up but slow, we drop the data if connection is down and spooling enabled.  we try to spool but if it's slow we drop the data if connection is down and spooling disabled -> drop the data

+kafka and grafanaNet have an in-memory buffer and can be configured to blocking or non-blocking mode when the buffer runs full.

 Input